Bounded Solutions in Incompressible Hydrodynamics: Bounded Weak Solutions of the Euler System

 In this section, we focus on the projected problem: formally, one may apply the Leray projection operator to kill the pressure term and obtain an equation on $u$ only, namely

-However, as pointed out in the introduction, the Leray projection $\P$ is not properly defined on $L^\infty$ as a Fourier multiplier.
-We must therefore clarify the meaning of equation \eqref{eq:EulerP} when the solutions are solely bounded $u \in L^2_T(L^\infty)$.
-We follow remarks of Pak and Park (see \cite{PP}, equations (20) and (21) p.
-1161) who point our that the operator $\Delta_{-1}\partial_j (- \Delta)^{-1} \partial_k \partial_l$ is well-defined and bounded on $L^\infty$.
-To do this, they study the convolution kernel $\Gamma$ of this operator.
+However, as we saw in Chapter 1, Fourier multiplication operators with bounded homogeneous symbols of degree zero, such as the Leray projection $\P$, are not properly defined on $L^\infty$.
+We must therefore clarify the meaning of equation \eqref{eq:c2EulerP} when the solutions are solely bounded, say $u \in L^2_T(L^\infty)$.